con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > dbang po bsam pa mkhyen mchog gis/ /

 May you—the most supreme awakened one,
-The Blessed One, the world's guru, teacher,
+The Blessed One, the world's guru, and teacher,
 Who knows the great *samaya*'s reality,
 Aware of wishes and abilities—(9)